 Eduardo Paulino joined the firm in 2002 and became a partner in 2015.
-He is a member of the corporate, M&A and capital markets team.
+He is the head of a corporate team.

 Eduardo's main areas of practice include capital markets, company and corporate law and banking and finance.
-He especially focuses on M&A, public offerings, project finance and privatisations.
-He is also experienced in banking and finance law matters and compliance.
+He specialises in M&A, public offerings, project finance and privatisations and is also experienced in banking and finance law matters and compliance.

-He has recently been involved in complex high-profile M&A transactions in the banking sector and in the process of recapitalisation of the Portuguese banking sector.
-Eduardo regularly acts in: equity and debt public and private offerings; public takeover processes in the banking, telecommunications, construction, paper and media sectors; as well as in privatisations of Portuguese and foreign companies and complex financing transactions.
+He has recently been involved in complex high-profile M&A transactions in the banking sector and is in the process of recapitalisation of the Portuguese banking sector.
+Eduardo regularly acts in equity and debt public and private offerings, public takeover processes in the banking, telecommunications, construction, paper and media sectors, as well as in privatisations of Portuguese and foreign companies and complex financing transactions.

-Eduardo Paulino also participates in various inter-disciplinary teams working in domestic and cross-border M&A transactions, acting both for Portuguese and foreign clients.
+Eduardo also participates in various interdisciplinary teams working in domestic and cross-border M&A transactions, acting both for Portuguese and foreign clients.